kilavila/lua-framework/README.md

 > being actively worked on, and the API may change as improvements are made.
 > Please check back for updates, and feel free to contribute or provide feedback!

-Lua-Framework is a lightweight REST API framework built with Lua, inspired by the structure of NestJS.
-It utilizes LuaSocket for networking and provides a simple yet powerful routing system to define endpoints and controllers.
+Hey there! 😊 Let me tell you about Lua-Framework — it's this super cool, lightweight REST API toolkit built with Lua that’s inspired by the awesome NestJS style! 🚀 It uses LuaSocket to handle all the networking magic and gives you an easy-to-use yet super powerful way to set up your endpoints and controllers.
+Perfect for making your API projects smooth and fun! 🎉

 ## Features